Gilles Simon: 2020: Fifth semifinal at the Open 13, struggles in COVID season

 Simon started his 2020 season by representing France at the first edition of the ATP Cup.
 France was in Group A alongside Chile, Serbia, and South Africa.
-France defeated Chile 2-1.
-France lost to Serbia 1-2.
+France defeated Chile 2–1.
+France lost to Serbia 1–2.
 In the final tie, he beat Lloyd Harris of South Africa.
-Despite his win over Harris, France lost the final tie to South Africa 1-2.
-In the end, France ended third in Group A. At the Adelaide International, he lost in the first round to compatriot Jérémy Chardy.
+Despite his win over Harris, France lost the final tie to South Africa 1–2.
+In the end, France ended third in Group A. At the Adelaide International, he lost in the first round to Jérémy Chardy.
 Ranked 61 at the Australian Open, he was eliminated in the second round by 23rd seed, world No. 26, and Australian Nick Kyrgios.

 After the Australian Open, Simon competed at the Open Sud de France.
 He lost in the first round to compatriot and four-time champion, Richard Gasquet.
 In Rotterdam, he was beaten in the second round by third seed, world No. 9, compatriot, defending champion, and eventual champion, Gaël Monfils.
 At the Open 13 in Marseille, he upset top seed and world No. 5, Daniil Medvedev, in the quarterfinals to reach the semifinals for the fifth time in his career.
 He lost in his semifinal match to seventh seed and world No. 18, Félix Auger-Aliassime.
 He has won 29 matches at the tournament (29–11), more triumphs than he has earned at any other event.
 The ATP tour canceled all tournaments from March through July due to the Coronavirus pandemic.